darcular/TwitterProject/CBDStreetsHarvester/README.md

 ##Description

-This harvester aim to collect tweets exactly on streets in Melbourne CBD.
+This harvester aim to collect historical tweets exactly on streets in Melbourne CBD.
 A Json file provided by PSMA_Preprocessor helps to do this targed harvesting.